-Climb performance is dependent upon an excess of thrust (power) over what is required for level flight.
-Loss of power on one engine represents a 50 percent loss of thrust but often an 80 to 90 percent loss of climb performance, sometimes more.
+Climb performance depends on an excess of thrust (power) over that required for level flight.
+Loss of power on one engine represents a 50-percent loss of thrust, but it often results in an 80- to 90-percent loss of climb performance and sometimes even more.

-The current 14 CFR part 23 single engine climb performance requirements for reciprocating engine twins are as follows:
+The current 14 CFR Part 23 single-engine climb performance requirements for reciprocating-engine twins are as follows:

-- More than 6,000 pounds maximum certificated takeoff weight and/or Vso more than 61 knots: the single engine rate of climb in feet per minute at 5,000 feet MSL must be equal to at least .027 Vso2.
-For twins type-certificated February 4, 1991 or thereafter, the single engine climb requirement is expressed in terms of a climb gradient, 1.5 percent. - 6,000 pounds or less maximum certificated takeoff weight and Vso 61 knots or less: the single engine rate of climb or climb gradient at 5,000 feet MSL must simply be determined.
+- More than 6,000 pounds maximum certificated takeoff weight and/or Vso of more than 61 knots.
+The single-engine rate of climb in feet per minute at 5,000 mean sea level (MSL) must be equal to at least .027 Vso squared.
+For twins type-certificated on February 4, 1991, or thereafter, the single-engine climb requirement is expressed in terms of a climb gradient, 1.5 percent. - 6,000 pounds or less maximum certificated takeoff weight and Vso of 61 knots or less.
+The single-engine rate of climb or climb gradient at 5,000 MSL must simply be determined.
 The rate of climb could be a negative number.
-There is no requirement for a positive single engine rate of climb at 5,000 feet or any other altitude.
+There is no requirement for a positive single-engine rate of climb at 5,000 feet or any other altitude.

-Rate of climb is the altitude gain per unit of time, while climb gradient is the actual measure of altitude gained per 100 feet of horizontal travel, expressed as a percentage.
+Rate of climb is the altitude gain per unit of time, and climb gradient is the actual measure of altitude gained per 100 feet of horizontal travel, expressed as a percentage.
 An altitude gain of 1.5 feet per 100 feet of horizontal travel is a climb gradient of 1.5 percent.

-With regard to climb performance, the light twin with one engine inoperative will perform marginally at best, and may not be capable of climbing at all under existing conditions.
-There is no requirement that a light twin in the takeoff or landing configuration be able to maintain altitude, even at sea level, with one engine inoperative.
+Regarding climb performance, the light twin with OEI will perform marginally at best and may not be capable of climbing at all under existing conditions.
+There is no requirement that a light twin in the takeoff or landing configuration must be able to maintain altitude, even at sea level, with OEI.